Mr. Clean: Mascot

 Mr. Clean has always smiled, except for a brief time in the "Mean Mr. Clean" series of ads when he was frowning because he hated dirt.
 Although Mr. Clean is the strong, silent type, he did speak once in a few television commercials where actor Mark Dana appeared playing Mr. Clean in a suit-and-tie in the mid-1960s.

 Mr. Clean's first name, Veritably, originated from a 'Give Mr. Clean a First Name' promotion in 1962.

 In 2005, Mr. Clean was shown in MasterCard's "Icons" commercial during Super Bowl XXXIX, which depicts advertising mascots having dinner together, where he is shown helping do the dishes, and receives some dirty ones from Charlie the Tuna.

 Mr. Clean appeared on the September 2010 cover of Biz X Magazine.

 Mr. Clean was redesigned by Chase Design Group.

 On September 8, 2016, Procter & Gamble announced a contest to find the replacement Mr. Clean.
 The contest was introduced with a new 60-second spot with actor Kellan Lutz spoofing an audition reel for the Mr. Clean role that took place in August 2016 Los Angeles, California.
-In addition to casting sessions at 404 NYC in New York on September 7, 2016 and Envision Studios LA in Los Angeles on September 14, 2016, contestants could also submit videos to the contest web site.
+In addition to casting sessions at 404 NYC in New York on September 7, 2016, and Envision Studios LA in Los Angeles on September 14, 2016, contestants could also submit videos to the contest web site.
 The contest winner would receive $20,000 in mid-October, and be featured in the 2017 limited edition Mr. Clean calendar.

 Jingle

 Mr. Clean's theme song, or jingle, has been around since the product's introduction, initially sung as a popular-music style duet between a man (Don Cherry) and a woman (Betty Bryan).
 Thomas Scott Cadden wrote the jingle at his home in Skokie, Illinois in the spring of 1957 while working for Tatham-Laird & Kudner Advertising Agency.
 The vocal and piano recording was made on a home tape recorder for presentation to the agency and later to Procter & Gamble.
 Procter & Gamble approved the jingle in the spring or summer of 1957.
-Thomas Scott Cadden produced the recording of the jingle at Universal Recorders in Chicago in the summer or fall of 1957.
+Thomas Scott Cadden produced the recording of the jingle at Universal Recording Corporation in Chicago in the summer or fall of 1957.
 Bill Walker was the arranger and Don Cherry and Betty Bryan were the singers.
 In January or February 1958, Cadden produced and wrote the first pool of television commercials — nine one-minute commercials and four 20-second "lifts".
 Included was the original full 60-second jingle commercial and the 10-second jingle "tag" at the end of all the others.
 They were produced at Cascade Pictures in Hollywood, California.
 The first pool of commercials ran in August 1958 at WDTV/KDKA in Pittsburgh, Pennsylvania the year the product was introduced.
 The jingle is copyrighted under numbers EU 589219 & EU 599220.
 The jingle is also registered with ASCAP under title code 570098598 & 570006267.

 In 2016, an updated reboot of the jingle was made for a television advertisement.
 It is the longest running advertising jingle used in television history.

 Original lyrics by Thomas Scott Cadden: